Ring: The Final Chapter

-Ring: The Final Chapter (リング ～最終章～, Ring ~Saishūshō~) is a television series, produced in Japan, based on the Ring movie series.
+Ring: The Final Chapter (リング ～最終章～, Ring ~Saishūshō~) is a television series, produced in Japan, based on the Ring film series.
 There are a total of 12 episodes in the series and a sequel was made called Rasen, consisting of 13 episodes.

 Production

 After the success of the film adaptation of Ring, the television series takes liberties to change the story.
 For example, at the end of the first episode, Asakawa has arrived at a cabin in Japan's countryside, to find a tape that had previously doomed three other people.
 On placing the tape into the video player, he is greeted unexpectedly with a music video by pop idol Nao Matsuzaki.